 - Large vehicles like vans or shuttles for hotels, airports, or establishments that count as buses

 According to the National Highway Transportation Safety Administration, school bus accidents account for the most bus fatalities per year than other types of buses.
+Bus accidents can happen with cars, motorcycles, other buses, pedestrians, illegal passing, or bus malfunctions.

-Any bus accidents can result in injuries and/or damage to the vehicles involved.
+Any bus accident can result in injuries and/or damage to the vehicles involved.
 Victims in a bus accident could be passengers, bicyclists or pedestrians, someone slipping and falling while getting on/off the bus, or people in another vehicle that is in an accident with the bus.

 Just like with car accidents, the types of injuries can vary.
 Bus accidents can cause: